Distributed Wasserstein Barycenters via Displacement Interpolation: Conclusion

 \section{Conclusion}

 We propose the PaWBar algorithm based on stochastic asynchronous pairwise interactions.
 For specific classes of discrete and absolutely continuous measures, we characterize the computation of both randomized and standard Wasserstein barycenters under arbitrary graphs.
-For the case of general measures, we prove a consensus result and a necessary condition for the existence of a barycenter, under specific graph structures.
+For the case of general measures, we prove a consensus result and leave the existence of a barycenter as an open problem.
 We also specialize our algorithm to the Gaussian case and establish a relationship with models of opinion dynamics.

 We hope our paper elicits research on efficient numerical solvers for the distributed computation of Wasserstein barycenters based on pairwise computations.
-Given the plethora of applications for barycenters, we hope our paper elicits interest in the application of distributed randomized barycenters to engineering, economic or scientific domains.
-Finally, given the importance of Gaussian distributions, we envision theoretical progress in proving the conjecture proposed in our paper.
+As future work, given the importance of Gaussian distributions, we envision theoretical progress in proving the conjecture proposed in our paper.
+Another open problem is to design consensus algorithms that guarantee the \emph{exact} computation of a desired weighted Wasserstein barycenter through asynchronous pairwise computations, an unsolved problem presented in~\cite{ANB-AD:14}.